US firms put social values before big profits

 "Being a benefit corporation adds an extra layer of legitimacy.
 It's a public declaration that we've made.
 It's still a long way from becoming mainstream, but it's exciting because the idea is in the public consciousness."

 The company is little more than a year old but employs five people and reports a turnover of $3m.
-Mr Epstein believes it represents a new business model that will one day replace the "amoral" practices of big corporations.'No option'
+Mr Epstein believes it represents a new business model that will one day replace the "amoral" practices of big corporations.

 Washington DC, the US capital, is now also considering legislation that will allow companies to become benefit corporations.